Companion Animal Veterinary Services

 Wellness & Preventive Care

 Wellness exams refer to physical exams that assess the general health of our pets.
 By detecting problems early, we are much more likely to be able to intervene in a disease process before the changes to the body are irreversible.
-In addition to the physical exam, we often will use laboratory test to further understand how your pet is doing.
-Our in house laboratory allows us to have the results of most tests the same day we see your pet.
+In addition to the physical exam, we will often use laboratory tests to understand how your pet is doing.
+Our in-house laboratory allows us to have the results of most tests the same day we see your pet.
 Other preventative procedures that are frequently associated with wellness exams include fecal exams and heartworm testing.
 These tests detect the presence of parasites within our furry friends that may be diminishing their quality of life.

 At Alpine Animal Hospital, we are committed to maximizing the quality and longevity of your pets’ lives.
 Because the mouth and teeth are vitally important for general health, we emphasize dental health as a priority.
 Our dental department is staffed with specialty-trained individuals.
 They utilize a variety of specialized equipment and materials to provide both basic and advanced treatment options.
 Digital intraoral x-rays allow for rapid, accurate diagnoses.
 Our systematic service enables us to optimally meet our patients’ dental needs while tailoring their care to their people’s wishes.
 From periodontal prophylaxis to root canals, crowns, oral surgery, and orthodontics, our scope of care is sure to fulfill any need that may arise.